JVOsteen/NYCRentExplorer/README.md

 ### Use Case

 The purpose of this app is to help parties interested in New York City rent data.
 For example, you may be a renter in New York City wondering if you're paying a fair amount of rent to your landlord.
 This app could help you compare what you're being charged now to the usual tenant in your area.
-Also, you can see what your rent should likely in the next 1, 5, or more years.
+Also, you can see what your rent should likely be in the next 1, 5, or more years.

 Alternatively, if you are a prospective landlord attempting to break into the rental market and figure out what you should be charging for rent in your area, you can get a general idea by using this application and can explore median rents in other area.